elies-ramon/elies-ramon.github.io/content/authors/admin/_index.md

 ## About Me

-Elies Ramon, Ph.D. is a data scientist and machine learning researcher.
-His research interests include (...).
-He (...).
+I am Elies Ramon, a data scientist and machine learning researcher.
+Besides that, I develop R packages, both as part of my job and as a personal projects.
+You can see them at the Software link above.
+I currently reside in Barcelona.